asantaga/wiserHomeAssistantPlatform/README.md

 ---
 ## What's New in 3.1?
-- The Wiser Schedule Card to allow you add, edit, rename, delete and assign schedules to rooms or devices via the HA UI.
+- The Wiser Schedule Card - to allow you add, edit, rename, delete and assign schedules to rooms or devices via the HA UI.
 See [Schedule Card](#schedule-card) for how to setup and use.
-- The Wiser Zigbee Network Card to view the status and connections of your wiser zigbee devices.
+- The Wiser Zigbee Network Card - to view the status and connections of your wiser zigbee devices.
+- Diagnotics - you can now download a diagnotics report that include you full hub json output via the Integrations page or Devices page

   ***NOTES***:
   - If you do not see these cards in the list of cards to add, try a SHIFT F5 browser refresh.